 Xim uses Python for its algorithmic development and for the final implementation of the code in the medical device.

-- Support the data science team with high quality, rapidly deployed, modifications to the Python implementation of our current data processing pipeline.
+- Supporting the data science team with high quality, rapidly deployed, modifications to the Python implementation of our current data processing pipeline

-- Fully understand and take ‘ownership’ of the current Python code and the algorithms that it implements.
+- Fully understanding and take ‘ownership’ of the current Python code and the algorithms that it implements

-- Use established scientific Python libraries to implement state of the art signal processing techniques.
+- Using established scientific Python libraries to implement state of the art signal processing techniques

-- Join discussions with domain experts, working together to identify improvements to the algorithms in terms of speed and accuracy.
+- Joining discussions with domain experts, working together to identify improvements to the algorithms in terms of speed and accuracy

-- In association with the current data science team, establish technical environments to facilitate and gain insights from machine learning ‘experiments’ on Xim’s accumulated datasets.
+- In association with the current data science team, establishing technical environments to facilitate and gain insights from machine learning ‘experiments’ on xim’s accumulated datasets

-- Document work in according the Xim Quality Management System.
+- Documenting work in according the Xim Quality Management System

 - Advanced (preferably scientific) Python programming